Many dog owners are concerned about the techniques used to train their dogs because of 3 reasons:

 It’s not about PERFECTION, it’s about PROGRESS.
 We make mistakes, learn from them and move on.

 Each dog is unique.
 Some are motivated by food or toys, while others respond to neither.
-I will dig in my tool box and find positive alternatives that work for you and your dog.
+We will dig in out tool box and find positive alternatives that work for you and your dog.

-My approach is based on my love of dogs.
+Our approach is based on our love of dogs.

 A strong understanding of how dogs learn, a little positive reinforcement, and a whole lotta love—it all goes a long way to develop a trusting relationship.

 Dogs, like humans, need to repetitively practice their skills to build strong, reliable behaviors.

 It’s not about how much time you spend practicing.
 It’s repetition that makes progress!